 My name is Joshua Levy (雷佳华) and I will be graduating in the year 2021.
 I am an International Affairs and “Chinese Language and Culture” double major.
 I combined my learning of Chinese with psychology courses to, on top of my Chinese knowledge, further understand how people communicate across cultures, as well as understand how becoming bilingual affects my brain.
 Originally from New York, I moved to Hong Kong when I was ten and my parents still live there today.
 There, I took Chinese in school and even had an opportunity to do an internship with the Yao Ming Foundation in Shanghai, China, which was almost entirely in Mandarin.
 I love learning Chinese because I believe meeting and conversing with new people is one of the best experiences in life, and I have met so many new people through my Chinese.
 It will no doubt help me be unique in future job applications as well.

-For information, please visit the asian studies website or the Course Catalog.
+For information, please visit the Asian Studies website or the Course Catalog.

 The Chinese language program at Lafayette offers five-year Chinese language instruction with a Chinese minor.
 The Chinese language classes at Lafayette, focusing on developing students’ communicative and intercultural competence, are fun and rewarding.